 Eligibility for the MR/DD Home and Community-Based Waiver Program is based on current policy and regulations.
 Policy states that in order to be eligible for the Title XIX MR/DD Home & Community-Based Waiver Program, an individual must have a diagnosis of mental retardation and/or a related condition.
-The condition must be severe and chronic with concurrent substantial deficits that require the level of care and services provided in an Intermediate Care Facility for individuals with Mental Retardation and/or related conditions (ICF/MR Facility).
-(West Virginia Title XIX MR/DD Waiver Home & Community-Based Policy, Medicaid Chapter 513).
+The condition must be severe and chronic with concurrent substantial deficits that require the level of care and services provided in an Intermediate Care Facility for individuals with Mental Retardation and /or related conditions (ICF/MR Facility).
+(West Virginia Medicaid Regulations, Chapter 513 - Covered Services, Limitations, And Exclusions, For MR/DD Waiver Services, effective 11/1/07).

-Information submitted at your hearing fails to demonstrate that you meet the criteria necessary to establish medical eligibility for participation in the MR/DD Waiver Program.
+Information submitted at your hearing fails to demonstrate that you meet the criteria necessary to establish MR/DD Waiver Program medical eligibility.